libu40/Recipe-Management/READMe.md

 **Prometheus with Grafana**:

-Once the docker containers for the Application, Prometheus and Grafana are UP, Please initially check whether the below metric URL's are accessible.
+Once the docker containers for the Application, Prometheus and Grafana are UP, Please initially check whether the below metric URLs are accessible.

 1. Application metrics: http://localhost:8080/restaurant/actuator/prometheus
 2. Prometheus: http://localhost:9090/targets?search=